How Much Does a Lapland Family Holiday Really Cost? Our Exact Ruka Budget Breakdown for a Family of 3

 Clare

 Lapland has a reputation for being magical… and expensive.
-Before we booked our Ruka trip, the biggest question we had (and the one I get asked most) was:
+Before booking our trip to Ruka, the biggest question we had — and the one I get asked most now — was:

 “How much does a Lapland holiday actually cost for a family?”

-So rather than vague estimates, I wanted to share our real numbers, based on our Christmas trip to Ruka, Finland, travelling as a family of three during the UK school holidays.
+So rather than vague estimates, this guide shares our real numbers from a Christmas trip to Ruka, Finland, travelling as a family of three during the UK school holidays with Crystal Ski.
+Planning a trip to Ruka with kids?
+Start here: → Crystal Ski Ruka Review (Lapland): With Kids – Honest UK Family Guide

 Our Total Cost: At a Glance